 Early Career Psychiatrists - what lies after letters and exams?
 (Work discussion group)

-Group Facilitators: Louise Hird, Psychoanalyst & Lahvinya Kulaendra, Psychiatris, first and third Monday of the month, 12-1pm Pymble, or via videoconference
+Group Facilitators: Louise Hird, Psychoanalyst & Lahvinya Kulaendra, Psychiatrist, fourth Thursday of every month.
+7.00-8.30pm.
+Pymble, or via video-conference.

 This seminar group will explore the early career experience of being a psychiatrist.
 We will discuss the often tough transition and look at what lies beyond exams and letters.